severeum/go-severeum/swarm/README.md

 ### Severeum Name Service resolution

 The Severeum Name Service is the Severeum equivalent of DNS in the classic web.
-In order to use ENS to resolve names to Swarm content hashes (e.g. `bzz://theswarm.sev`), `swarm` has to connect to a `ssev` instance, which is synced with the Severeum mainnet.
+In order to use ENS to resolve names to Swarm content hashes (e.g. `bzz://theswarm.eth`), `swarm` has to connect to a `seth` instance, which is synced with the Severeum mainnet.
 This is done using the `--ens-api` flag.

     swarm --bzzaccount <your-account-here> \
-          --ens-api '$HOME/.severeum/ssev.ipc'
+          --ens-api '$HOME/.severeum/seth.ipc'

     # in our example

     swarm --bzzaccount 2f1cd699b0bf461dcfbf0098ad8f5587b038f0f1 \
-          --ens-api '$HOME/.severeum/ssev.ipc'
+          --ens-api '$HOME/.severeum/seth.ipc'

 For more information on usage, features or command line flags, please consult the Documentation.